Fair-Forward/datasets/docs/public/projects/citizen_chatbot_of_the_kenyan_office/docs/model_characteristics.md

-The chatbot uses a Rasa architecture with NLU for accessing the Q&A pairs corresponding to user inquiries
+The first version of the chatbot used a RASA architecture with NLU for accessing the Q&A pairs corresponding to user inquiries.
+As of November 2025, the chatbot is being transitioned to an LLM-based, RAG infrastructure.